Contrick64/web-a11y-checklist/README.md

 # Web Accessibility Checklist
 This checklist is a general guideline, not a final confirmation that a given page or site is accessible.
 It only includes success criteria up to level AA of the WCAG recommendations, and is not 100% comprehensive.
 I’ve tried to break requirements into individual items to check.
-Testing abbr notation: a11y

-*[abbr]: abbreviation
-*[a11y]: accessibility

 Drawn from [DubBots Beginners Guide to Accessibility testing and WCAG.xlsx](https://docs.google.com/spreadsheets/d/1THhb_vt_bUoorw8YqxaqjjN7EJiI4eN-/edit#gid=1816335579)